 As state policy research community rapidly grew and matured during the 1990s, SPN’s Board of Directors realized the need for a stronger organization that would provide additional services.
 After extensive discussions, the existing Board took a bold and historic step in September 1998, dissolving itself and appointing a transitional Board to fulfill the broader role envisioned for the organization.
 SPN’s primary mission continues to be serving and supporting independent, state-focused, market-oriented policy research organizations and these institutional changes created the flexibility to provide a broader range of services to state think tanks.

 SPN’s Board, staff, and physical location changed during 1999.
 Byron Lamm, SPN’s founding Executive Director, passed the reins to current President Tracie Sharp in January 2000.
-Tracie has an over 30-year career in the state think tank community, helping to establish and develop two successful state think tanks – the Washington Policy Center (Seattle) and the Cascade Policy Institute (Portland, OR).
+Tracie’s career spans 30 years in the state think tank community, helping to establish and develop two successful state think tanks — the Washington Policy Center (Seattle) and the Cascade Policy Institute (Portland, OR).
 She has been involved with SPN since its formative years as the Madison Group.

 ABOUT FOUNDING CHAIRMAN THOMAS A. ROE (1927-2000)

 SPN’s Founding Chairman, Thomas Anderson Roe, Jr., was born and raised in Greenville County, South Carolina.
 Everyone who knew Tom credited his remarkable vision and down-to-earth nature for his many successes.
 He was an outstanding businessman and philanthropist and a devoted friend of freedom and free enterprise both at home and abroad.